 Tenants in Common

 A tenant in common is when two or more people own a percentage of a property and the percentage of the property is what is counted as part of your estate.
 This means the other owners interests in the property are not effect by another owner’s debts or liabilities.
-The most common reason we hear for this change in ownership is to protect a partner from care home fees.
+This is commonly used for unmarried couples.
+Joint tenancy can be severed to become tenants in common, we see this happening more frequently in order to protect a partner from care home fees.
 It means that the debtors cannot collect their fees from your spouse’s estate, only from yours and if your estate has been completely depleted by these fees the other owner’s interests in the property will be protected.